Optimizing Inventory Placement for a Downstream Online Matching Problem: Optimizing the Offline Surrogate

 The main result of this subsection, which will allow us to use the sample-average solution $\hat{x}$ to obtain our approximation result, is the following. \begin{theorem} For a random sample of $K$ IID demand realizations, we have

-\end{theorem} {\Cref{thm:stat_learning} provides a uniform convergence guarantee on the generalization error of how much $\hOFF$ can overestimate the value of any solution $x$.
-We note that the space of fractional solutions $\CH(\X)$ is continuous and infinite; however we can apply a vector contraction inequality after showing the function $\OFF(x)$ to be Lipschitz in $x$.
-We now state the tools from statistical learning theory required for our result.}
+\end{theorem} {\Cref{thm:stat_learning} provides a uniform convergence guarantee on the generalization error of how much $\hOFF$ can overestimate the value of any solution $x$ and its proof uses tools from statistical learning theory.
+We note that the space of fractional solutions $\CH(\X)$ is continuous and infinite; however, we can apply a vector contraction inequality after showing the function $\OFF(x)$ to be Lipschitz in $x$.}{ The proof of \Cref{thm:stat_learning} is presented in \Cref{app:proof_stat_learn_thm}.}